zowe/docs-site/docs/guides/api-mediation-onboard-an-existing-java-jersey-rest-api-service.md

 ## Download Apache Tomcat and enable SSL

-To run Helloworld Jersey, you need to have Apache Tomcat installed in your computer.
-The service is also using HTTPS, so you will have to configure Tomcat to use **SSL/TLS** protocol.
-Follow the steps below:
+To run Helloworld Jersey, requires the nstallation of Apache Tomcat.
+As the service uses HTTPS, configure Tomcat to use **SSL/TLS** protocol.

+**Follow these steps:**

 1. Download Apache Tomcat 8.0.39 and install it.

 2. Build Helloworld Jersey through IntelliJ or by running `gradlew helloworld-jersey:build` in the terminal.

 3. Enable HTTPS for Apache Tomcat.
-In order to do that, there are few additional steps that are needed to be done:
+There are few additional steps to enable HTTPS for Apache Tomcat.

-    * Go to `apache-tomcat-8.0.39-windows-x64\conf` directory (the full path depends on where you decided to install Tomcat) and open `server.xml` file with some text editor as Administrator.
-Add the xml block below:
+    a) Go to the `apache-tomcat-8.0.39-windows-x64\conf` directory

+    **Note:** (the full path depends on where you decided to install Tomcat)

+    b) Open the `server.xml` file with a text editor as Administrator and add the following xml block:
         ```xml
                <Connector port="8080" protocol="org.apache.coyote.http11.Http11NioProtocol"
                               maxThreads="150" SSLEnabled="true" scheme="https" secure="true"